checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 12) Finish configuring your check and save it.

-13) You can now see the results in the check results page.
+13) Your results are now visible on the check results page.

 ![private location results](/docs/images/private-locations/private_location_results.png)